vtmattedi/fullstackAws/readme.md

 ## 🖌️Front-end

-The fornt-end of the project was devolped in React and I do not need the whole project here, only the build folder.
+The front-end of the project was devolped in React and I do not need the whole project here, only the build folder.
 Ideally I would have it as a sub-module and during the deployment I would build the project and then serve the build folder.
 Unfortunately, render's free tier have limited pipeline usage.
 Therefore, at least for now i am manually building the front-end and copying it over to here.

 ### ⏲️ Session on the front-end